you better work

 You Better Work, 2024, pants, epoxy resin, concrete, rebar, thread steel rods, hardware nuts, woven labels, spotlights, projectors, speakers / two-channel video, various sizes / 10 minutes 30 seconds, installation view: Grand Tour, HEAD – Genève, Geneva, CH.
 Photo: Théa Giglio

-Seven pairs of empty, epoxy resin-fixed pants take stances in space.
-Reflecting back from their glossy surfaces are two videos, projected on the mirroring walls that confine the space.
-Each pair’s individuality is highlighted by showering spotlights; distinct expressive legs’ positions; and the name-brand woven labels stitched to their rears.
-Their airy, ghost-like presence is contrasted by the dense concrete feet, grounding them in place.
+Seven pairs of empty, epoxy resin-fixed pants take stances in space, framed by two mirroring walls onto which videos are projected.
+Each pair's individuality is marked by spotlights, distinct leg positions, and name-brand labels stitched to their rears.
+Their airy, ghost-like presence is contrasted by dense concrete feet, grounding them in place.

-In You Better Work the Western archetype of feminine success is cast as “boss bitch”, or in academic terms, “neoliberal feminist”.
-Figures like Beyoncé, the Kardashians, Jennifer Lopez, and Gwyneth Paltrow embody this trope.
-Through their shared capital, power, influence, and agency they set impossible standards for women by promoting the idea that work and determination alone can elevate women on the social ladder regardless of social positioning.
+In You Better Work the Western archetype of feminine success is cast as "boss bitch", or in academic terms, "neoliberal feminist".
+Figures like Beyoncé, the Kardashians, Jennifer Lopez and Gwyneth Paltrow embody this trope.
+Their shared capital, power and influence set impossible standards, which promote the idea that work and determination alone can elevate any woman up the social ladder regardless of social positioning.

-“You Better Work”—an advice or perhaps a threat—aims to reveal hidden mechanisms of neoliberal feminism and dissect its pressure on women to “have it all”.
-While expressions of empowerment are persuasive, they add to the expectations projected onto women.
-As Beyoncé phrased it—“How we smart enough to make these millions/Strong enough to bear the children/Then get back to business”.
+"You better work"—advice or perhaps a threat—uncovers the hidden mechanisms of this ideal and the pressure it places on women to "have it all."
+Persuasive as they are, expressions of empowerment accumulate into expectations, adding yet another item to an already impossible list.
+As Beyoncé put it: "How we smart enough to make these millions / Strong enough to bear the children / Then get back to business."*

 You Better Work, 2024, pants, epoxy resin, concrete, rebar, thread steel rods, hardware nuts, woven labels, spotlights, projectors, speakers / two-channel video, various sizes / 10 minutes 30 seconds, installation view: Grand Tour, HEAD – Genève, Geneva, CH.
 Photography: Théa Giglio